Kortenaer-class frigate: Greece

-The first two frigates were acquired in 1980 and entered service with the Hellenic Navy in 1981 and 1892.
+The first two frigates were acquired in 1980 and entered service with the Hellenic Navy in 1981 and 1982.
 Named Elli and Limnos construction of a third ship, to be built in Greece, was cancelled.
 On the initial Greek ships, the 40 mm gun was never installed and instead of the Goalkeeper CIWS, two American Phalanx Mk 15 20 mm CIWS were installed instead, to either side of the aft 76 mm gun.
 Furthermore, the Hellenic Navy did not operate Lynx helicopters so the hangar was extended 2.2 m to accommodate two Agusta-Bell AB 212ASW helicopters.
 From 1993 to 1997 four more Kortenaer-class frigates entered service with the Hellenic Navy and underwent the same modifications as Elli and Limnos with the exception of the lengthened hangars.
 From 2001 to 2003, the final four ships entered Greek service and were also modified like the others taken over from Dutch service.
 Six of the ships underwent an electronics refit from 2003 to 2006.
 The first of the Greek frigates was taken out of service in 2013.

 Iran

-The Imperial Iranian Navy was preparing to place an order with Royal Schelde but all military contracts were cancelled after the Iranian Revolution.
+The Imperial Iranian Navy was preparing to place an order with Royal Schelde for eight ships but all military contracts were cancelled after the Iranian Revolution.